knative-extensions/eventing-kafka/config/README.md

 ## Kafka Providers

 Knative Kafka supports a number of kafka providers to configure a particular provider to be used.
-Set the environment variable `KAFKA_PROVIDER` for the [controller deployment](400-deployment.yaml) to specify which to use
+Set the kafka.provider field of the eventing-kafka entry in the [config-eventing-kafka configmap](200-eventing-kafka-configmap.yaml) to specify which to use.

 The current allowed values are: